-The Universal Credit adjusted award is used in the benefit cap calculation.
+The Universal Credit adjusted award is used in the Benefit Cap calculation.

-The adjusted award is the amount after any deductions for capital, income, and earnings are taken and before any sanction, over-payment or third party deductions applied.
+The adjusted award is the amount after any deductions for capital, income and earnings are taken and before any sanction, overpayment or third party deductions are applied.

-Eligible childcare costs that are repaid through the Universal Credit payment are not subject to the benefit cap.
+Eligible childcare costs that are repaid through the Universal Credit payment are not subject to the Benefit Cap.

-Where the total amount of benefits exceeds the benefit cap limit in an assessment period, the amount of the Universal Credit award is reduced by:
+If the total amount of benefits exceeds the Benefit Cap limit in an assessment period, the amount of the Universal Credit award is reduced by:

-- the excess amount; or - the excess amount minus any amount included in the award for childcare costs
+the excess amount, or

+the excess amount minus any amount included in the award for childcare costs

-Where the childcare costs exceed the excess, the benefit cap is not applied.
+If the childcare costs exceed the excess, the Benefit Cap is not applied.